Roman-Supernova-PIT/phrosty/examples/perlmutter/README.md

   -b R062 \
   -t 20172782_instances_templates_1.csv \
   -s 20172782_instances_science_two_images.csv \
-  -p 4 \
+  -p 3 \
-  -w 4
+  -w 3
 ```

 (If you run with `.csv` files that have larger number of images, you probably want to pass a larger number to `-p`; this is a number of parallel CPU processes that will run at once, and is limited by how many CPUs and how much memory you have available.
 The code will only run one GPU process at once.
-You can also try increasing `-w`, but this is more limited by filesystem performance than the number of CPUs and the amount of memory you have available.)
+You can also try increasing `-w`, but this is more limited by filesystem performance than the number of CPUs and the amount of memory you have available.
+We've set these both to 3 right now because there are only 3 files being processed (one template and two science images).
+Empirically, on Perlmutter nodes, you can go up to something like `-p 15`; while there are (many) more CPUs than that, memory is the limiting factor.
+Also, empirically, on Perlmutter, you can go up to something like `-w 5` before you reach the point of diminishing returns.
+This is more variable, because whereas you have the node's CPUs to yourself, you're sharing the filesystem with the rest of the users of the system.)

 If all is well, you should see a final line that looks something like:
 ```